Endomorphism Rings of Some Young Modules: The algebra

-\section{The Algebra $\End(\Yng)$}
+\section{The algebra $\End(\Yng)$}

-At the end of this section, we will see that the generators of the Endomorphism Algebras have a notion of 'size', which dictates which generators (and their products) are zero.
-We therefore introduce the following order on products of generators $x_i$:
+In this section, we will see that the generators of the endomorphism algebras of $\End(\Yng)$ have a notion of \textit{size}.
+This will determine the elements of the algebra that are zero.
+Letting \textit{\underline{k}} $= \lbrace 1, 2, \ldots, k \rbrace$, we introduce the following definitions: \begin{definition}\normalfont Let $A$ be a commutative algebra with fixed generators such that these generators have square zero.
+Let $\emptyset \neq I \subset \textit{\underline{k}}$ and $x := \prod_{i \in I} x_i$, so that $x$ is a monomial in the generators.
+We also require that $x$ has no repeated factors.
+Define the function $\phi$ as follows: \end{definition}